-In 2018, we started a comprehensive research on the fashion industry relative to waste management and social and environmental sustainability.
+In 2018, we started reviewing research about the fashion industry and its impact on waste management and social and environmental sustainability.

-This analysis started by conducting full life cycle assessment of basic clothes made out of the eight following materials:
+We started by reviewing clothes made out of the eight following materials:

-In this research, we picked the world’s top 20 sustainable fashion brands and investigated each brand by analyzing the distinct parameters which went into the process of making various garments from seed to disposal.
+We selected the world’s top 20 sustainable fashion brands and analyzed the distinct parameters that went into the process of making various garments from seed to disposal.

 THE BIGGEST ISSUE WITH CLOTHES AND PRODUCTS MADE WITH VIRGIN POLYESTER OR REGENERATED POLYESTER PLASTIC IS MICROFIBERS

-In the past few years, the sustainable fashion sphere has been introduced to recycled polyester and recycled plastics.
-Recycled polyester is usually made from recycled plastic bottles and marine plastics.
-Buying recycled polyester means you’re minimizing waste and cutting out the fossil fuel industry but unfortunately with every wash, these garments have alarming consequences by shedding thousands of microfibers in each wash.
+In the past few years, the sustainable fashion industry has begun to use recycled polyester and recycled plastics.
+Recycled polyester is usually made from recycled plastic bottles and/or recovered marine plastics.
+Buying recycled polyester means that some plastic waste has been diverted from the landfill or been collected from the environment and no new hydrocarbons have had to be extracted for your clothing.

 Out of the 5.5 trillion particles of plastic waste on our planet, 95% were smaller than a grain of rice.
-Every time you wash your polyester/ repurposed plastic clothes, shoes, and other wearables, they shed tiny plastic bits that wash off of the items in the washing machine.
+Most of these particles come from the breakdown of larger pieces of plastic in the environment.
+However, every time you wash your polyester or repurposed plastic clothes, shoes, and other wearables, they shed tiny plastic bits that wash off of the items in the washing machine.
 All synthetic fibers come off in the wash and pass through to sewage treatment plants, which often don’t have filters fine enough to catch them.
 Treated wastewater is then often dumped into rivers or the sea, carrying a high level of microfibers.

 As much as 1 million fibers could be released from washing a single polyester fleece.
 Washing synthetic clothing in a microfiber protection bag, significantly improves against micro-plastic pollution from washing and helps reduce the overall negative environmental impact of a reclaimed garment.